The National Flood Insurance Program (NFIP)

 To participate within the NFIP, communities are required to implement minimum floodplain development standards and enforce them.
 These standards help make flood insurance actuarially feasible.
 The City of Eugene has been participating in the NFIP since September of 1986.
 Structures constructed prior to the creation of the floodplain hazard maps, known as pre-FIRM structures, are currently charged lower premiums, as they were built before the flood risk was known.

 More detailed information about flood insurance coverage can be found on the FEMA and NFIP websites.
 The NFIP can be reached directly at 800-427-4661.
 They can also provide assistance locating local insurance agents who offer flood insurance.

-It is recommended that anyone who owns a property within the floodplain due their own due diligence.
-FEMA has dedicated many webpages to the topic of flood insurance.
+It is recommended that anyone who owns a property within the floodplain do their own due diligence.
+Please visit FEMAs NFIP wesbite at https://www.floodsmart.gov/.